phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       cd cice.mybranch
       git remote add upstream https://github.com/cice-consortium/CICE
       git pull upstream master
+      git submodule update
       git push origin master
       git branch mybranch
       git checkout mybranch

-The first 5 lines above just update master in your fork with the consortium version.
+The first 6 lines above just update master in your fork with the consortium version.
 Then the branch is created from the head of master and it is checked out.

 We recommend that you give your branches meaningful names, because you likely will create and use many of them, and this helps identify pull requests.
 E.g. for a bug fix, you might use something like “bugfix_thermo_conductivity.”
 We recommend you work only on branches in your fork and that master is consistent with the CICE-Consortium repository to have a stable version to create branches from.  **NOTE: When you execute “git checkout”, you will switch branches and lose any local modifications that have not been committed so BE CAREFUL with checkout.** Commit and push any changes before you switch branches.
 You can also use “git stash” to save local changes.